 Here’s a list of some of the most useful organisational tools to help you manage your online teaching:

-This is a great free tool for organising your notes, accessing them wherever you are and being able to share with students, teachers, colleagues etc.
+This is a great free tool for organising your notes and lesson plans.
+You can access them wherever you are and you are able to share with students, teachers, colleagues etc.

 We like this tool as it is simple and intuitive as well as having integrated tools such as attaching pictures, voice memos, files, web clips and emails within the app.
 There are many uses for teachers and academic staff including keeping track of lesson plans and tagging these so that they can be easily found in the future.

 Similar to Powerpoint presentations, google slides is a great way of presenting information, such as a new grammar point, and has the benefit of connecting with your google accounts and being able to easily share over the web.
 Your google slides can be added to mentimeter.